-- Practices are held Mondays after school from 3:45-5:15.
+- Practices are held Mondays from 3:45-5:15 (all cheerleaders) and Tuesdays from 3:00-5:00 (competition team only).
 Come to practice ready to go.
 Wear the proper clothing—t-shirt, shorts, and athletic shoes.
 If you are not dressed properly for practice you will receive a uniform infraction.

 - All cheerleaders must arrive at games 30 minutes before the posted game time.

 - If an emergency arises and you are unable to attend practice or a game, it is your responsibility to speak directly to the coach.

 - Camp is held at Mercy the Monday – Thursday the week before school starts in August.
 Specific times will be announced as it gets closer, but keep those dates open.
 Camp is MANDATORY for all cheerleaders.

 - Full Strike: